-Much of my work has involved understanding the nature and causes of climatic change during the global warmth of the Eocene and mid-Cretaceous 'greenhouse' regimes.
-Another active research direction involves exploring the relationships between ocean circulation, ocean carbonate chemistry and atmospheric CO2 across a range of timescales.
+Much of my work involves understanding the nature and causes of climatic change during the global warmth of the Eocene and mid-Cretaceous 'greenhouse' regimes.
+Another active line of research involves exploring the relationships between ocean circulation, ocean carbonate chemistry and atmospheric CO2 across a range of timescales.
 I am also investigating the role of climate change and switches in ocean circulation in structuring plankton biogeography, modulating inter-ocean exchanges of plankton populations and driving plankton extinctions.

 Gutjahr, M., Ridgwell, A., Sexton, P.F., Anagnostou, E., Pearson, P.N., Pälike, H., Norris, R.D., Thomas, E. and Foster, G.L.
 (2017), Very large release of mostly volcanic carbon during the Palaeocene-Eocene Thermal Maximum, Nature, 548, 573-577.